Joseph Boxhall: Mystery ship and Titanics position

+After giving the updated position to the wireless room, Boxhall began to fire distress rockets from the starboard bridge wing in an attempt to signal to the distant ship.
+The rockets were designed to be fired about 600 to 800 feet into the air and detonated with a loud report which Fifth Officer Harold Lowe, working at Lifeboat No. 1, described as "deafening."
+After Quartermaster George Rowe called the bridge from the stern, Boxhall ordered him to bring the remaining rockets from the stern to the bridge.
+Rowe and Boxhall subsequently fired a total of eight rockets, though that task also proved fruitless as the ship did not indicate they had seen them.

+Lifeboat No. 2 and Carpathia

-Officer Boxhall was placed in charge of lifeboat No. 2, which was lowered from the port side at 1:45 am with 18 people aboard out of a possible 40.
-Despite being ordered to pull towards the starboard aft gangway doors, the lifeboat rowed away from the ship for fear of being pulled down by suction.
-Boxhall did not actually see Titanic founder, as her lights had gone out and his lifeboat was about 3/4 nmi distant.
-Boxhall spotted the on the horizon around 4:00 am and guided her towards Titanics lifeboats with a green flare.
-As the lifeboat pulled alongside Carpathia, a passenger in the boat named Mrs. Douglas called out "Titanic has gone down with everyone aboard!"
-Boxhall quickly replied with "Shut up, lady!"
-Boxhall later apologised for his outburst, but both he and Brown agreed that it was acceptable, given the circumstances they had just endured and their current conditions.
+Boxhall was ordered into lifeboat No. 2 by Captain Smith, which was lowered from the port side at 1:45 am with 18 people aboard out of a possible 40.
+Boxhall was ordered to pull towards the starboard aft gangway doors, which he attempted to do but eventually the lifeboat rowed away from the ship for fear of being pulled down by suction.
+Boxhall later stated that he did not actually see Titanic founder, as her lights had gone out and his lifeboat was about 3/4 nmi distant.

+Boxhall spotted the on the horizon around 4:00 am and guided her towards Titanics lifeboats with green flares he had placed into the boat just before getting into it himself.
+As the lifeboat pulled alongside Carpathia, a passenger in the boat named Mahala Douglas, whom Boxhall had placed in charge of the tiller, called out "The Titanic has gone down with everyone aboard!"
+Boxhall quickly replied with "Shut up!"
+He later apologised for his outburst, and Douglas agreed that it was acceptable, given the circumstances they had just endured and their current conditions.

+Once aboard the ship, Boxhall was taken to Captain Arthur Rostron who asked him, "The Titanic has gone down?"
+According to eyewitnesses, Boxhall's voice broke as he responded with, "Yes.
+She went down at about two-thirty."
+He subsequently informed Rostron the other lifeboats were nearby and assisted Carpathias crew as they came up to the rescue ship one by one.